Keeping kids entertained at home

 Let your little ones express their creativity with something arty - the perfect rainy afternoon activity.

-Painting is fun, but can get a little messy.
+Painting is fun but can get a little messy.
 To help contain their creativity, set up an easy-clean art station with lots of old newspaper to protect your floor.
-There are lots of art kits which are designed to stay tidy too, from drip-free paint pots to water doodle mats.
+There are lots of art kits that are designed to stay tidy too, from paint sticks to water doodle mats.

 Create your own art gallery

 If you've got a collection of masterpieces from the last few weeks, why not create a DIY art gallery?
 Peg up paintings and display in mini exhibits around the home.
 Have extra fun making entrance tickets and pretending to be tour guides.
 Why not invite family to virtually take a tour?